Altinity/altinityknowledgebase/ContentLicenseAgreement.md

 16. Legal Succession of the Parties.
 The rights and obligations stipulated by this Agreement shall be mandatory for legal successors of the Parties, inter alia, if they change their organizational and legal form.

-17. Language of the Agreement.
-This Agreement is made in Russian and English.
-Russian version is available at https://Altinity Inc.ru/legal/cla/?lang=ru.
-English version is available at https://Altinity Inc.ru/legal/cla/?lang=en.
-If Contributor is Russian citizen or legal entity registrated in Russian territory, only Russian version of the Agreement shall apply.
-If Contributor is citizen of any other country or legal entity registrated in the territory of any other country, in the event of a conflict between provisions of Russian and English versions, provisions in English shall prevail.

-18. Consent to Provisions of the Agreement.
+17. Consent to Provisions of the Agreement.
 By signing this Agreement, Contributor expresses its full and unconditional consent to all provisions hereof.

-19. Entry of the Agreement into Force.
-The Agreement is deemed to become effective since the moment of receiving by Altinity Inc the Contribution from Contributor in any electronil form, including, but not limited to, corporate Altinity Inc's accounts on GitHub nad BitBucket services.
+18. Entry of the Agreement into Force.
+The Agreement is deemed to become effective since the moment of receiving by Altinity Inc the Contribution from Contributor in any electronic form, including, but not limited to, corporate Altinity Inc's accounts on GitHub nad BitBucket services.

-20. Retroactive effect of the Agreement.
+19. Retroactive effect of the Agreement.
 If Contributor has already provided the Contributes to Altinity Inc at the moment of the Agreement signing, the provisions of the Agreement shall apply to relations of the Parties, which arisen before the date of the Agreement signing, since the moment of delivery the Contributors by Contributor to Altinity Inc.

 Altinity Inc LLC